-The apartment market represents a vigorous $1.1 trillion industry, housing 35+ million renters nationwide.
+The multifamily apartment market generates a vigorous $173 billion in revenue from rental income in the U.S. according to National Apartment Association and National Multifamily Housing Council statistics for 2020.
+The U.S. Census Bureau reports this sector houses more than 43 million renters or 35% of all households nationwide.
 Such a competitive environment demands that apartment building owners provide quality housing along with truly innovative products, services, and amenities.
 According to Apartments.com, nearly 60% percent of respondents prefer to rent, since this provides them an opportunity to enjoy a maintenance-free lifestyle combined with convenient access to amenities.

 Realizing that the mixed-generational trend in housing will continue into the future, at HDG, our design approach for residential buildings is creative, holistic and practical.
 Considering the needs of various age groups is important, yet finding the common thread allows for design that will bring generations together.

 At Hartman Design Group, we take pride in delivering exceptional multifamily interior design solutions.
 Contact us today to learn how we can elevate your next project to new heights.